Ashutosh03x/My-ultimate_WIN11_setup/File Explorer(Blur mica)/README.md

 > [!⚠️ Note]

 >Some users reported bugs and crashes while using this.
->please , don't mindrestarting this allplication when crash happens.
+>please , don't mind restarting this allplication when crash happens.

 >please!
 Turn "ON" Transparency Effects in your system settings (Windows10 or Windows11)